snowbird91/ctf/pages/index.md

 hide_placeholder: true
 ---

-Welcome to my website!.
+Welcome to my website!
 Here's what I have to offer:

 - **About:** background, teams, and ways to reach me.
 - **Write-ups:** none currently, but some soon!